lampholder/termcast.me/README.md

 ## Can I see it in action?

-(Hopefully) an instance is up-and-streaming infinite steam locomotive to: https://termcast.me/saddle
+(Hopefully) an instance is up-and-streaming on: https://termcast.me/truck